JammUtkarsh/blog/source/_draft/non-dev-container.md

 ## **The Story**

 One of the steps to becoming a 'DevOps Engineer' is to be comfortable with GNU/Linux.
 [Docker](https://www.docker.com/) is one such platform that makes accessibility to this tool easier, even in your native OS like Windows.
 The containerization technology as a whole solved a lot of problems.
-For me, it has improved the way I organise my files, programmes, and software, and overall the way I work.
+For me, it has improved the way I organize my files, programs, and software, and overall the way I work.
 Less clutter (at least I experienced it).

 I liked the methodology **so much** that I formatted my Mac, and